drlanah/react-search/README.md

 ### Installation

-- Note: This works from local host, glitching in heroku...

 - Run the following code in with the main folder, and also within the "client" folder:
 ```
 npm install